dgc-cgn/CAS-Digital-Trust/README.md

 Conformity assessment scheme documents available for direct download are found in this [folder](scheme).
 As these documents are subject to change, please note the [commit details](https://github.com/CIOSC/CAS-TDI-Public/commits/main) when you download.
 Alternatively, you can fork or: `git clone https://github.com/CIOSC/CAS-Digital-Trust.git` to maintain your own copy of the repository.

-A [Primer Document](./PRIMER.md) is being developed for those who are unfamiliar with the standards development and certification process.
+A [Primer Document](./PRIMER.md) is being developed for those who are unfamiliar with the standards development and conformity assessment process.

 An [Orientation Video](https://youtu.be/3aQmmFXJfW0) to guide users around the various pieces of the repository (subject to change)